jrmeyerhofer/LITA2017/Lesson_6/README.md

 }
 ```
 6. Save. *[Remember you may have to authorize your script.](../authorize.md)* Then manually run the onOpen function to create the menu.
 7. Back in the sheet, run the new menu option to Scrape the Web.
-You should see this:
+You should see this:<br /><br />
 ![Image of images](images.png)
 8. Let's look at the code to see what it's doing:<br />
 First, we get the active sheet, and loop through the ISBN numbers in col A. Then we get the URL and fetch it.